Wülfing-Museum

 Is photography allowed?

-Photography policies can vary, so it’s best to check with museum staff upon arrival.
+Photography policies may vary; check with museum staff upon arrival for specific guidelines.

 Are there guided tours?